All Episodes

 My intuition says no.

-But I might just hasten to add there are a number of people very close to the Velikovsky movement.
+But I might just hasten to add, there are a number of people very close to the Velikovsky movement.

-Well, Dr. Klube himself has argued that only a few thousand years ago, major cometary catastrophes did affect the Earth.
+I'll give an example, Dr. Victor Klube, dean of the Department of Astrophysics at Oxford University, who has, well, Dr. Klube himself has argued that only a few thousand years ago, major cometary catastrophes did affect the Earth.

 And he is arguing for a mobilization of international resources to find the means to fend off that kind of an intruder.